Building CI/CD pipelines for Dataiku DSS¶

 Lastly, the code of our pipeline itself will be stored in a code repository.
 In the examples, we store it in GitHub, but this can be any code repository compatible with your orchestrator.

-Automation and API nodes require a specific commercial licence.
+Automation and API nodes require a specific commercial license.
 If you are a customer and want to know more about those features, please contact your Customer Success Manager to see available options.

 We will use the Prediction churn sample project.
 You can directly deploy it on your DSS instance.
-From the DSS homepage, click +New Project > Sample projects > Use cases > Predicting churn.
+From the DSS homepage, click +New Project > Sample projects > Basics > Predicting churn.

 For the Analytics flow use case, you need to add a twist at the end with a Python recipe.
 The code itself is not really important.
 We just need it to showcase code analysis.
 You can even leave the default code generated at the recipe’s creation.